telerik/reporting-docs/report-items/picturebox.md

 }
 </style>

-# PictureBox
+# PictureBox Report Item Overview

-The PictureBox report item is used to display images in a report.
-It works with the image formats supported by GDI+ (BMP, GIF, JPEG, EXIF, PNG, and TIFF) and SVG (Scalable Vector Graphics) and with Base64-encoded images.
+The PictureBox report item displays images in a report, and works with Base64-encoded images, SVG (Scalable Vector Graphics), and image formats supported by GDI+ (BMP, GIF, JPEG, EXIF, PNG, and TIFF).

 This document explains how to add an image to a report with the help of the PictureBox item and how to configure its layout.